Horse Guards Parade: 2012 Summer Olympics

 Horse Guards Parade hosted beach volleyball at the 2012 Summer Olympics held in London.
 Temporary courts and seating designed by Populous were installed by the Arena Group, much as seating is installed annually for Trooping the Colour.
 There was one court with a capacity of 15,000 with two tiers and a floodlight tower at each of its four corners, two practice courts to the east of the arena, and a further six practice courts at St. James's Park.
 Most matches were played on Centre Court, but some matches were played on Court 1 on day 6 of the competition.

 London Polo Championships

 Horse Guards Parade hosted the 1st London Polo Championships on 17 and 18 June 2009 with teams from around the world.

-Sainsburys Anniversary Games 2014
+Sainsbury's Anniversary Games 2014

 On Sunday 20 July 2014, a temporary arena played host to the anniversary games.